 In the new millennium a serendipitous opportunity arose, leading to a career shift from fashion to commercial property.

-"A renowned real estate company had invited our fashion brand to open a flagship store in one of their new shopping malls.
+brand to open a flagship store in one of their new shopping malls.
 I found the mall location good but the wrong trade mix," Dr Yeung says.